What is reflux testing?

-You may be sent for this test if you are having reflux symptoms such as heartburn, belching, chest pain, cough or regurgitation which are caused by stomach acid coming up from the stomach into the oesophagus.
+24-hour reflux testing provides information about gastro-oesophageal reflux and helps to determine if this is causing your symptoms.
+This test measures pH and impedance over 24 hours, which allows to measure both acidic and non-acidic reflux.
+This test is an important part of the investigation and future management of your symptoms.
+You may be sent for this test if you are having reflux symptoms such as heartburn, belching, chest pain, cough or regurgitation which are caused by stomach contents coming up into the oesophagus.

 This test is often performed in combination with oesophageal manometry.

 The reflux testing involves inserting a small tube (catheter) through your nose, down your oesophagus and into your stomach.
 A topical anaesthetic will be applied to your nose to make the passage of the catheter more comfortable.
-The catheter is attached to a recording device that you will take home with you and wear around your waist for around 24 hours.
-The test will not affect your breathing, speech or swallowing during this time.
+The catheter is attached to a recording device that you will take home with you.
+The recorder is on a long strap you can wear over your shoulder during the day The test will not affect your breathing, speech or swallowing during this time.

 Your physiologist will explain how the recorder works and will tell you what buttons you need to press and when.
 You will need to press buttons when you experience symptoms, when you have anything to eat or drink, and when you are lying down in order to get a fully comprehensive result from your reflux diagnosis test.